 Most grants are for one year.

 Multiyear grant requests are considered when an organization or collaboration needs support to initiate a new approach to addressing a community need or concern.
-CSHF will not entertain multiyear requests for general operating support or ongoing program operations.
+CSHF will not entertain multiyear requests for general operating support, ongoing program operations, or capital requests.

-- Winter/Spring (late November – late April): The opportunity to request general operating, program/project, or capital funding for Access to Healthcare, Suicide Prevention and Preventing/Healing Trauma requests.
+- Winter/Spring (November 13, 2023 – late March 2024; tentative): The opportunity to request general operating, program/project, or capital funding for Access to Healthcare, Suicide Prevention and Preventing/Healing Trauma requests.

-- Summer/Fall (Early June – late October): The opportunity to request general operating, program/project, or capital funding for Healthy Environments requests.
+- Summer/Fall (mid-May – late September): The opportunity to request general operating, program/project, or capital funding for Healthy Environments requests.

 - Funding Focus Area: